Optical Express: Charity

-Optical Express has supported a number of charities.
+Optical Express have supported hundreds of humanitarian and philanthropic projects for more than 30 years, donating more than £33 million to causes both in the UK and abroad.
 In 2004, the group donated funds to the Royal National Institute of Blind People (RNIB) to open an employment skills and rehabilitation facility for blind and partially sighted people.

 In 2007, Optical Express formed a partnership with Glasgow-based charity organisation, The Caring City.
 Donated spectacles are distributed free of charge via local clinics to communities within Burundi.

-Optical Express is also one of the main supporters of the annual Glasgow Taxi Outing, having been so since 2007.
+Optical Express has also been a main supporter of the annual Glasgow Taxi Outing, having been so since 2007.
 This event sees over 150 taxi drivers in the city dress up in fancy dress and take children with additional learning needs to the seaside for free, along with their parents and carers.

 In 2014, Optical Express raised over £10,000 for the STV Appeal.
 In 2015, it raised over £100,000.

 Optical Express has a long-standing relationship with global vision charity, Sightsavers.
 In 2014, the company and its staff helped to raise over £10,000 for the charity's Christmas Appeal.
 In 2016, Optical Express staff from its Lister Gate clinic took part in the obstacle course race Wolf Run at Stanford Hall, Leicestershire and raised over £1,200 for people who are going blind, or at risk of going blind, from preventable conditions.

 In August 2016, Optical Express partnered with the charity Chernobyl Children's Life Line to provide free eye care for children from the contaminated area around the nuclear disaster site.

+In January 2020 Optical Express donated £100,000 to Race Against Dementia, the charity founded by Sir Jackie Stewart to fund breakthrough and innovative dementia research.

+In Feb 2019 Optical Express promoted their Thanks a Million campaign which would see them donated over £1 million of free laser eye surgery to NHS and emergency service workers across the UK, In April 2020 Optical Express treated their £1 million patient as part of their Thanks a Million campaign.